Should I File Bankruptcy Now After Moving to a New State?

 Special Note Regarding Homestead Exemptions

-If you want to take advantage of your new state's generous homestead exemption, you must satisfy the domicile requirements above and another condition.
-You must own your home in that state for at least 40 months before your bankruptcy.
-Otherwise, your homestead exemption is capped by federal law at $189,050.
+To take advantage of your new state's generous homestead exemption, you must satisfy the domicile requirements above and another condition.
+You must own your home in that state for at least 40 months before bankruptcy.
+Otherwise, your homestead exemption is capped by federal law at $214,000.
+Using a homestead exemption is also precluded when a filer engages in certain felonious or fraudulent acts.
+(11 USC §§ 522(p), (q).)

-This rule applies even when your new state's homestead exemption is larger, and you are otherwise eligible to use its exemptions.
-The amount adjusts every three years, with the next adjustment occurring on April 1, 2025.
+This rule applies even when your new state's homestead exemption is greater, and you're otherwise eligible to use its exemptions.
+The amount adjusts every three years, with the next adjustment occurring on April 1, 2028.

 Get Professional Help